Skip to main content

 ActionHow to

-Create branchOpen the branch dropdown and click New Branch
+Create branchOpen the branch dropdown in the editor and click New Branch

-Switch branchSelect a branch from the dropdown — your project files update to match
+Switch branchSelect a branch — the editor and the project’s database snap to match

 Viewing history

-The History tab in the GitHub panel shows all commits with their messages, authors, and timestamps.
+The History tab in the GitHub panel shows all commits with their messages, authors, and timestamps. hiveku[bot] commits are visually distinguished from your own.
 Click any commit to see the files that were changed.

 Disconnect